Instagram is meant to be a mobile app and, if you can, you should use the Instagram app to upload photos and stories.

 It’s the heaviest option since you’ll have to run Android on your computer, so I don’t recommend this option unless you need all of the features.

 This is the perfect option if you want a completely native Instagram experience on your computer.
 Plus you’ll have all of the features of the app including filters, locations, stories, galleries, and account switching.

-There are also quite a few other options to post to IG from your computer, but above are the best solutions I’ve found.
+There are also quite a few other options to post to Instagram from desktop, but above are the best solutions I’ve found.

-Again, if you can, I recommend using the app on your phone.
+Again, if you can, I recommend using the Instagram app on your phone.
 Having access to community features such as commenting and following users is essential to the Instagram experience in my opinion.